 Failure to Properly Train or Supervise Employees

 Corporations must properly train their employees on safe business practices, equipment and vehicle operations, product quality control, etc. Failure to properly train employees or lack of supervision may result in acts or omissions that endanger the public.

 Employee Negligence and Misconduct

-When employees recklessly misbehave, fail to follow regulations, procedures or safety protocols, or impaired by drugs or alcohol their actions or inaction can cause serious harms to individuals or the public at large.
+When employees recklessly misbehave, fail to follow regulations, procedures, or safety protocols, or impaired by drugs or alcohol their actions or inaction can cause serious harm to individuals or the public at large.

 When Hiring an Attorney Will Help Your Case

 It can be difficult to prove or pursue a case against a business.
 Businesses and their insurance companies have the money to hire multiple attorneys to defend against potential claims.
-It can be very difficult for someone without legal experience to go up against a tream of trained defense attorneys.
+It can be very difficult for someone without legal experience to go up against a team of trained defense attorneys.